 With our Natural Gas Storage and Swing report, we report about a few selected contracts.
 But of course we realize that you may have different needs!
 Our report compares the current quarter to the previous, but would you need data per month?
 Or do you need historical valuations?
 Or over a longer horizon?
 No problem, just contact us for more information.

 We have in the past made customized reports for very different types of companies.
 For example, we provided data that was used in several arbitration cases between energy companies.
 Also companies used our analysis to facilitate their investment or divestment decisions.

 All valuations have been performed with KYOS software and models, KyStore and KySwing.
 KyStore and KySwing support traders, portfolio and risk managers in natural gas markets.
-Inputs include market parameters, including our own suggestions, forward curves and other parameters and settings.
-The intrinsic value is based on the forward curve and takes tradable products and bid/ask spreads into account.
+Inputs include market parameters, together with our own suggestions, forward curves and other parameters and settings.
+The model calculates the intrinsic value based on the forward curve and takes tradable products and bid/ask spreads into account.
 Our software uses Monte Carlo simulations of spot and forward prices to provide the rolling intrinsic and option values.
-KYOS valuation software is widely used in the energy industry.
+Numerous companies in the energy industry already use our valuation software.
 You can find more information about our gas optimization software on our solutions page here.

 Would you like more information about the models and assumptions underlying this report, or request a demonstration of the KYOS software?
 Contact us for more information via the contact form in the black section below, or send us and e-mail: firstname.lastname@example.org.

 Contact us via the form below.
 We will reply within 48 hours.